 Definition of Disorderly Intoxication

-- Where an accused is intoxicated and he or she endangers the safety of persons or property; or
+- The defendant was intoxicated and he or she endangered the safety of persons or property; or

-- Where an accused is intoxicated or drinks in a public place and causes a public disturbance.
+- The defendant was intoxicated or drank an alcoholic beverage within a public place, and caused a public disturbance.

-For purposes of Florida’s disorderly intoxication statute, “intoxication” means more than merely being under the influence of an alcoholic beverage.
-Intoxication in Florida means that the accused was so affected by the alcoholic beverage as to have lost or been deprived of the normal control of either his/her body or his/her mental faculties, or both.
-Intoxication is synonymous with “drunk.”
+For purposes of prosecution under Section 856.011, the term ‘intoxication’ means that the accused “was so affected by the alcoholic beverage as to have lost or been deprived of the normal control of either his/her body or his/her mental faculties, or both.”
+Intoxication is synonymous with ‘drunk.’
+See Fla.
+Std.
+Jury Instr (Crim.)
+29.1.

 Where the defendant admits to a police officer or to bystanders that he or she drank an alcoholic beverage, this is not, by itself, sufficient to prove beyond a reasonable doubt that the accused was under the influence to the extent that he or she was “intoxicated.”
 However, the admission may be taken into account with other evidence that may be presented in the case.